Nayansagar1326/Nayansagar1326/README.md

 Software Developer
 ------------------

-Aspiring Software Developer and Proficient in Java
+Aspiring Data Engineer

 * 🌍  I'm based in India
 * ✉️  You can contact me at [nayansagar1326@gmail.com](mailto:nayansagar1326@gmail.com)
-* 🧠  I'm learning web development in html, CSS, Javascript
+* 🧠  I'm learning api development
 * 🤝  I'm open to collaborating on multiple projects
 * ⚡  I will be the next AI